Jewish Vienna Walk: My Review Of A Jewish Vienna Group Tour

 Jewish Vienna Walk: How To Book

-The Jewish Vienna walk usually takes place twice a week, on Mondays and Wednesdays.
+In general, the Jewish Vienna walk usually takes place twice a week, on Mondays and Wednesdays.
 The tour is conducted in English, and sometimes in both English and German.
-Find out about availabilities and prices during your stay.
+Find out about available tour dates and prices during your stay.

 back to Vienna Walking Tours: Places to Visit In Vienna On Foot